How to access occupational therapy

 Local councils usually provide occupational therapy as part of their social care services.
 They may work with local NHS providers and organisations, and other councils to run these.

-Councils normally have eligibility criteria to determine whether someone can receive social care services such as occupational therapy.
-This is largely based on the Fair Access to Care Services (FACS) guidance.
+Councils have eligibility criteria to determine whether someone can receive social care services such as occupational therapy.
+This is largely based on the Care and Support (Eligibility Criteria) Regulations 2014.

-The criteria may vary between councils, but should include the following points:
+The criteria may vary slightly between councils, but should include the following points:

-You can contact the social services department of your local council to arrange an assessment with an occupational therapist, or you can be referred for an assessment by:
+You can contact the social services department of your local council to arrange an assessment or your needs, or you can be referred for an assessment by: